Aliases for MARK3 Gene

 GeneCards Summary for MARK3 Gene

 MARK3 (Microtubule Affinity Regulating Kinase 3) is a Protein Coding gene.
 Diseases associated with MARK3 include Brain Stem Astrocytic Neoplasm and Pilocytic Astrocytoma Of Cerebellum.
-Among its related pathways are RET signaling and Oncogenic MAPK signaling.
+Among its related pathways are Signaling by moderate kinase activity BRAF mutants and RET signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK1.

 UniProtKB/Swiss-Prot for MARK3 Gene